-Budget-friendly Kmart starts our list off with a 10L Evaporative Cooler for under $80.
-With this unit, you can choose between three speed settings – low, medium or high – and a fixed or oscillating function to get the air flow just right.
-In addition, it comes with a remote control and a touch control panel, plus a 7.4-hour timer, allowing you to set the unit to turn off at any time between one and 7.4 hours.
+Budget-friendly Kmart starts our list off with a 10L evaporative cooler for under $90.
+You can choose between three speed settings – low, medium or high – and a fixed or oscillating function to get the airflow just right.
+In addition, it comes with a remote control and a touch control panel, plus a 7.5-hour timer, allowing you to set the unit to turn off at any time between one and 7.5 hours.

-This 10L unit from Onix is available from Big W. Its equipped with three fan speeds – low, medium, high – a 7.5-hour timer and a remote control, making it easy to switch between settings on a hot summer day when you don’t want to get off the couch.
-It’s also stated to feature three operation modes – Normal, Natural and Sleep – with adjustable and oscillating louvres, plus a cooling and humidifying function.
+This 10L unit from Onix (TYS-06) is available from Big W. Its equipped with three fan speeds – low, medium, high – a 7.5-hour timer and a remote control, making it easy to switch between settings on a hot summer day when you don’t want to get off the couch.
+It’s also stated to feature three operating modes – normal, natural and sleep – with adjustable and oscillating louvres, plus a cooling and humidifying function.

-This evaporative cooler from Goldair features 10L of tank capacity.
+The (GCEV150) evaporative cooler from Goldair features 10L of tank capacity.
 It has three speed settings with a sleep mode, stated to provide comfort while you sleep with a low speed.
-There’s also a seven hour timer, allowing you to set the unit to turn off at any time between one and seven hours.
+There’s also a seven-hour timer, allowing you to set the unit to turn off at any time between one and seven hours.
 It’s also designed with swing louvres with the horizontal louvre being able to be shifted manually for the air outlet to blow either up or down, while the vertical louvres can either be set manually or allowed to oscillate by pressing the swing button.

-Well-known for its coffee machines, DeLonghi cools down with this evaporative cooler.
-It features three wind modes – Natural, Normal, and Sleep – plus comes equipped with an air ioniser.
+Well known for its coffee machines, DeLonghi expands its product range to include evaporative coolers like its (EV250WH) model.
+It features three wind modes – natural, normal, and sleep – plus comes equipped with an air ioniser.
 It’s designed on wheels with a water splash resistant finish and has a 4.5L water tank capacity, which is half the size of Kmart’s model above.
 Exact dimensions are 705 x 340 x 280mm (H x W x D) and it weighs 7kg.
 DeLonghi offers a one-year warranty on this model for peace of mind.

 Pros & Cons of Evaporative Cooling

-Can benefit materials in your home such as wood that can warp or crack from dry weather
+Can benefit materials in your home (i.e. wood) that can warp or crack from dry weather

 Typically cheaper to purchase, install and run than an air conditioning unit